This chapter is a quick introduction to the programming concepts of DidiSoft OpenPGP Library for .NET.

 RevocationLib provides key revocation functionality.

-The namespace DidiSoft.Pgp.Exceptions contains subclasses that represent a specific situation, for example WrongPasswordException indicates that the supplied password for a private key is incorrect.
+The namespace DidiSoft.Pgp.Exceptions contain subclasses that represent a specific situation, for example, WrongPasswordException indicates that the supplied password for a private key is incorrect.
 Please check the documentation for each function in order to see which subclasses of DidiSoft.Pgp.PGPException are thrown.

 You can also take a look at our proposed exception handling strategy.